 Bretts Wharf Plaza

-Designed as a place for residents to entertain and relax, the new plaza officially opened in November 2019 and provides stunning river views.
+Designed as a place for residents to entertain and relax, the plaza officially opened in November 2019 and provides stunning river views.

-Running along the riverfront between Breakfast Creek and Bretts Wharf, the new trail completes the missing link between Newstead/Albion and Hamilton/Ascot heritage trails.
+Running along the riverfront between Breakfast Creek and Bretts Wharf, the trail completes the missing link between Newstead/Albion and Hamilton/Ascot heritage trails.

 Promoting awareness of the area's important historical landmarks, the trail helps bring to life the history of the area for both residents and visitors.

 - Find the location of parks in Hamilton